icon-project/icon-rpc-server/docs/icon-json-rpc-v3.md

 ## debug_estimateStep

-* Generates and returns an estimates step cost of how much step is necessary to allow the transaction to complete as not being added to the blockchain.
-Note that the estimate may be more than the actual amount of a step cost used by the transaction for several reasons including node performance.
+* Generates and returns an estimated step of how much step is necessary to allow the transaction to complete.
+The transaction will not be added to the blockchain.
+Note that the estimate may be more than the actual amount of step used by the transaction for several reasons including node performance.

 ### Parameters